Key Takeaways

 Deadlines for the Maine Retirement Savings Program

-April 1, 2023: Employers with 25 or more employees in Maine must offer the program
+April 30, 2024: Employers with 15 or more employees in Maine must offer the program.

-April 1, 2024: Employers with 5 to 14 employees in Maine must offer the program
+June 30, 2024: Employers with 5 to 14 employees in Maine must offer the program.

-Regardless of qualifications, employers may voluntarily offer the program to their employees on or after April 1, 2023.
-Additionally, employers with five or fewer employees are not required to offer the program; they may choose to do so.
+Employers with 1-4 employees are not required to offer the program; they may choose to do so.

 Penalties for not participating in the state retirement program

-According to the bill, the board will enforce penalties on qualifying employers each calendar year (or portion of a calendar year) for failing to enroll an employee without reasonable cause.
-The amount of a penalty is as follows:
+According to the amendment from March 2023, the board will enforce penalties on qualifying employers each calendar year (or portion of a calendar year) for failing to enroll an employee without reasonable cause.
+Penalties go into effect on July 1, 2025, and are as follows:

 What are the Maine Retirement Savings Program plan details?